JohnsonLi/Is_A_Bell/README.md

+# this project was so bad nothing worked 🙃

 Computer Graphics Final Project
 # Emily Lee, Johnson Li -- Team Is_A_Bell
 - Mesh (👍 (slight problem but it's kinda ok))